Permanent Guardianship Orders in Alberta: What They Mean and What Comes Next

 Key legal provisions every adoptive parent should understand:

-Consent requirements: In private adoption, birth parents cannot sign consent until at least 10 days after birth.
+Consent requirements: In private adoption, a birth mother cannot sign consent until at least 10 days after birth.
 There is then a 10-day revocation period.
-In public adoption (PGO cases), consent from birth parents is not required — the PGO itself is the legal basis for adoption.
+In public adoption, the Minister acts as consenting guardian; a PGO or PGA is part of the public-adoption basis.

 Post-adoption disclosure: As of January 1, 2021, the Red Tape Reduction Act changed disclosure rules for adoptions completed after 2005.
 Adult adoptees (18+) and birth parents can now request identifying information without the disclosure veto system that previously applied.